Are you a big fan of banana bread? Many people love eating it on the weekends because of how tasty it is.

-Are you the only one that’s going to be eating the banana bread?
-If you’re planning to serve the bread to the rest of your family, it might be wise to take their preferences into account.
+Are you the only one that’s going to be eating the bread?
+If you’re planning to serve it to the rest of your family, it might be wise to take their preferences into account.

 Remember that most people prefer banana bread that is light and fluffy.
 Dense bread that’s a bit chewy might not be something that everyone in your household will enjoy.

 You might want to make a batch of dense banana bread for yourself and a batch of standard banana bread for everyone else.
-Banana bread ingredients don’t cost much money and this shouldn’t be a hard process.
+The ingredients don’t cost much money and this shouldn’t be a hard process.

 It’s easy to avoid making banana bread dense by just using two or three bananas per loaf.
 Also, you should only mix the batter until the ingredients are just combined.

 You should have a good time baking banana bread now.
-It’s easy enough to make the bread turn out dense if that’s what you wish to do.
+It’s easy enough to make it turn out dense if that’s what you wish to do.